kochezz/ML1_Marketing_Campaign_PY/README.md

 ## 🙏 Acknowledgments

 - Dataset provided for academic assignment
-- Built as part of [Course Name] coursework
+- Built as part of Level 9 NFQ Data Science coursework
 - Thanks to instructors and peers for feedback

 ---

 **⭐ If you found this project helpful, please consider giving it a star!**

-Brief description of the project and its purpose.